brunch/brunch-guide/content/en/chapter11-plugins.md

 this.marker = new RegExp('!' + escapeRegex(marker) + '!', 'g');
 ```

-We're certain that `config.plugins` exist, even if it's an empty object.
+We’re certain that `config.plugins` exists, even if it’s an empty object.
 So its `gitSHA` property might be `undefined`, hence the `|| {}` to guarantee an object, even if empty.
 We grab `marker` from it, again possibly `undefined`, which would result in `DEFAULT_MARKER`.
-But if the settings's defined, we get that.
+But if the setting’s defined, we get it.

 Then we compile the regex once and for all.

-Now, every time `compile(…)` is called (which means the file we get matched our `pattern`), we'll need to get the current Git HEAD's SHA1, and proceed to replacing it through the file's in-memory contents.
+Now, every time `compile(…)` is called (which means the file we get matched our `pattern`), we’ll need to get the current Git HEAD’s SHA1, and proceed to replacing it through the file’s in-memory content.

-We don't get this SHA just once at construction time, because committing along througout the dev phase is a common scenario (without stopping Brunch's watcher, that is), so our value would quickly become obsolete.
+We don’t get this SHA just once at construction time, because committing along throughout the dev phase is a common scenario (without stopping Brunch’s watcher, that is), so our value would quickly become obsolete.

-We get this information by running a `git rev-parse --short HEAD` as a command line, which we'll do the Node way: asynchronously.
-Therefore, we need the caller to supply a callback we'll call in due time, possibly with an error (like, you're not even in a Git repo, pal!).
+We get this information by running a `git rev-parse --short HEAD` as a command line, which we’ll do the Node way: asynchronously.
+Therefore, we need the caller to supply a callback we’ll call in due time, possibly with an error (like, you’re not even in a Git repo, pal!).

-Here's our small helper function:
+Here’s our small helper function:

 ```javascript
 function getSHA(callback) {